Emil Lewis Holmdahl: Secretive activities and trial

 Holmdahl proceeded to fight against Villa during the Battles of Celaya, Agua Prieta, and Nogales.
 Holmdahl also took part in the ongoing Bandit War against Seditionistas.

 A little more than a month after his conviction, Holmdahl applied for a commission as an officer in the United States cavalry.
 On December 29, 1915, he filled out a three-page government form addressed to the adjutant general of the U.S. army.
 On the application he stated he held the rank of colonel of cavalry with Carranza forces and was formerly chief of Artillery under Villa.
 To endorse his application, he gave a list of references, including Tom Lea, mayor of El Paso; Lee Hall, the chief of police of El Paso and a former Texas ranger; a banker from Morenci, Arizona; a captain in the U.S. army stationed at Fort Bliss; and General Hugh Scott, chief of staff and commanding officer of the U.S. army.
 He gave his address as a post office box in El Paso.
-On March 28th, 1916, the war department answered Holmdahl's application by stating he failed to qualify for appointment as an officer of volunteers because of regulations stating "no applicant is eligible for appointment as second lieutenant who is more than 30 years of age."
+On March 28, 1916, the war department answered Holmdahl's application by stating he failed to qualify for appointment as an officer of volunteers because of regulations stating "no applicant is eligible for appointment as second lieutenant who is more than 30 years of age."
 Holmdahl was thirty-two years old and if the war department knew he was a convicted felon, it was not stated.

 Fate, however, intervened when Holmdahl's old boss, Pancho Villa, galloped into Columbus, New Mexico, on March 9 with a band of 400 men, shot up an army encampment, burned the town, and killed sixteen Americans.

-Pancho Villa Expedition
+Pancho Villa expedition

-While free on bond, Holmdahl tried to re-join the US army but was rejected as a result of his felony conviction.
-Finally, in March 1916, in the aftermath of Pancho Villa's attack on Columbus, New Mexico, his application was approved.
-Holmdahl joined the Pancho Villa Expedition under the command of John J. Pershing as a scout.
-On May 14, 1916, Holmdahl and another guide led a group of 10 men led by Lt.
-George S. Patton, an aides-de-camp of Pershing and future World War 2 General, on a mission to gather corn and horses.
-However they soon ran into Julio Cárdenas, a captain in Pancho Villa's Villista military organization.
-He was second-in-command to Villa and the head of his personal bodyguard.
-Cárdenas and two men (a private and a captain in the Villa force) fled on horseback, were cut off, and then opened fire on the Americans, resulting in a small firefight between the two groups.
-All three of the Villistas were killed, Cárdenas was killed last, by that time fleeing on foot and Holmdahl is credited by Patton has having fired the final shot that killed Cárdenas.
-The Pancho Villa Expedition ended on February 7, 1917, and Holmdahl returned to the US.
+Civilian scout and missing documents

+The US quickly responded, appointing Brigadier General John J. Pershing to lead a army into Mexico to either kill or capture Villa.
+Pershing recognized he needed men who knew Mexico, its terrain, language, culture, and its people.
+Holmdahl was clearly such a man Pershing needed, and thus the convicted felon was recruited to serve as a civilian scout for the US army.

+For the first two months, Holmdahl's activities are not known, as most of his records were destroyed, possibly by Pershing himself in the 1920s, then serving as Chief of Staff of the US Army.
+The purging of such documents appears to be the most likely, as Pershing would have sought to eliminate documents detailing his secretive actions surrounding assassination plots and spy work.